-(A) Upon the filing of a workers' compensation claim, naming a non-complying employer as the employer, the bureau shall prepare and file for record in the office of the county recorder in the counties where the employer's property is located, if known, or in the county (or counties) where the employer's business is located, an affidavit showing the date on which the application for compensation and/or benefits was filed, the name and address of the employer against whom it was filed, and the fact that said employer has not complied with section 4123.35 of the Revised Code.
-A copy of the application for compensation and/or benefits shall be filed with the affidavit.
-The affidavit shall constitute a lien on employer's real property and tangible personal property within the county where it was filed.
+(A) Upon the filing of a workers' compensation claim, naming a non-complying employer as the employer, the attorney general's office shall prepare and the bureau shall, by certified mail, file for record in the office of the county recorder in any counties where the employer's property is located, if known, or in any counties where the employer's business is located, an affidavit showing the date on which the application for compensation or benefits was filed, the name and address of the employer against whom it was filed, and the fact that said employer has not complied with section 4123.35 of the Revised Code.
+A copy of the application for compensation or benefits shall be filed with the affidavit.
+The affidavit shall constitute a lien on employer's real property and tangible personal property within each county where it was filed.

 (B) The bureau shall notify the employer, by mail and within the shortest time possible, of the filing of the application.
 Such notice shall be accompanied by a copy of the application and a copy of the affidavit, as described in paragraph (A) of this rule, and shall advise the employer that unless it files a timely answer to the application, the claim will be adjudicated upon the filed application.